Vamsibuddaraj/funTube/README.md

                 - Description
     - WatchVideo screen
         - fetch video ID and embed the iframe element to display the video
+        - Display comments of the video
+    - Make responsive design

 # Libraries
     - React
     - Vite